AEDs: High-Tech Help for Cardiac Arrest

 Technology has given us the automated external defibrillator (AED).
 This is a small,

-lightweight, battery operated, portable defibrillation.
-You may see these devices
+lightweight, battery operated, portable defibrillator.
+You may see these devices in schools

-in schools and public buildings, airports, malls, sports arenas, health clubs, golf
+and public buildings, airports, malls, sports arenas, health clubs, golf courses,

-Defibrillation is necessary when a heart starts to beat so fast that very little blood
+Defibrillation is needed when a heart starts to beat abnormally, and so fast that

 Here are some FAQs to help bring you up to speed.